151 Fun Things to Do When You Are Bored (Ideas for 2020!)

 A mentoring relationship offers several advantages when it comes to your career.
 Create your list of potential mentors.
 You can include their personal data, accomplishments, and your own reason for choosing them.

-86. Research conferences and other professional development opportunities in your field.
+86. Research conferences and professional development opportunities in your field

 A chance to get some professional growth is never a waste of time.